-Basic Guitar Strumming Patterns
+3 Basic Guitar Rhythm Strumming Patterns For Beginners

 Basic Rhythm Timing and Notation

-Just remember : 4 beats in each bar!
+The bottomline is: there are usually 4 beats in each bar!

 Now, let’s start with something really simple.
 Use a metronome and set it to 80 bpm in 4|4 timing.
 Listen to beat and count 1, 2, 3, 4 in sync with the metronome.
-Make this a habit and you will soon get the rhythm naturally.
+Some of my students find that tapping their feet along to the beat helps a lot!
+Anyways, once you make a habit out of counting beats, you will naturally get better with rhythms.

-Next, hold a C open chord and strum the guitar in the direction as shown by the arrows.
-Hint: Tap your feet together with the beat when you strum 1, 2, 3, 4.This will help you stay in time greatly.
-Simple?
-Let’s do something simple again before we move to more complicated stuff.
-Set your metronome to 80 bpm as per normal.
+Once again, set your metronome to 80 bpm.
 Tap to the beat with your foot.
 Count “1” when the heel of your foot is down and “&” when the heel of your foot is up, so on and so forth.
-Repeat this exercise using the C major chord strumming in a down-up down-up pattern.
+Then, repeat this exercise using the C major chord strumming in a down-up down-up pattern.

 Download .gtp5 or .mp3 file ( Right-click Save Target as... )